 3. Do not be fooled by the management.

 The intelligent investor knows that good management is as important as analyzing the books.

 4. Know what you are doing and know your business.

-Also, examine them at least with the same degree of due diligence you would use if you had to buy a new car or a new house.
+Also, examine them at least with the same degree of due diligence you would use if you had to buy a new car or house.

 5. Master your inner game.

-Only by studying yourself, you can master the world around you.
-Change your perception of the world, and suddenly the world will seem a different place.
+Only by studying yourself can you master the world around you.
+Change your perception of the world, and suddenly the world will seem different.

 6. Master your circle of competence.

 Focus 100% of your brainpower on things you understand and let the rest go.
 Warrant Buffet has followed this principle all his life long.

 Why should I follow Graham’s principles?

-If you are stuck at investing, and you need a successful system, then there is no hurt in trying those principles.
+If you are stuck at investing and need a successful system, then there is no hurt in trying those principles.

 How to keep emotions from sabotaging our success in investing.

-Each time you lose money investing, don’t fool yourself into thinking: “I am a particular case” “none feels like I do” and “I have been such a failure all my life, and I will always be.”
+Each time you lose money investing, don’t fool yourself into thinking: “I am a particular case,” “none feels like I do,” and “I have been such a failure all my life, and I will always be.”
 That is a deception your brain is constructing to make you feel the “victim.”

 MASTER YOUR INNER GAME, EVEN BEFORE YOU INVEST A DIME